professional-pigeon/Parks-API/README.md

 * Ruby is required, follow the download instructions here [Ruby](https://www.ruby-lang.org/en/)
 * Install bundler in your terminal with "gem install bundler"
 * Install postgres if not already installed and run the terminal command "postgres" to open a SQL server.
-* Download database from github repository
+* Download database from github repository[Park API](https://github.com/professional-pigeon/Parks-API)
 * Navigate to the top level of the directory and run "bundle install" in your terminal to install dependencies
 * Run "rake db:create" and then "rake db:migrate" to create a database and migrate tables.
 * Run "rake db:seed" to create instances of the Park object you can query.